scikit-learn/enhancement_proposals/slep023/proposal.rst

 Callbacks can be registered on estimators that are passed to meta-estimators or unbound functions that do not support callbacks.
-In this case, callbacks should not break the workflow but might not provide full value and perform their work sub-optimally.
+In this case, callbacks should not break the workflow but might not provide full value and may perform suboptimally.

 Additional dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~